hujack891/MRAG/data/doc_cleaned/Webbed_Hollow_-_Lower_Hollow_Walkthrough.md

 ![Wukong LowerHollow 9.jpg](https://oyster.ignimgs.com/mediawiki/apis.ign.com/black-myth-wukong/b/be/Wukong_LowerHollow_9.jpg)

 Off on the right side, there's a larger tree where you can find a **Luojia Fragrant Vine** above a pool of water, and then find a path leading up to the left.

-Relief of the Fallen Loong Luojia Fragrant Vine

 Climbing up the path, there's more Beetle Captains on the side of the road, before it curves to the left.